Your Guide to San Francisco's Museums and Galleries | San Francisco Travel

 Happiest Place on Earth: The Disney Story

 The Walt Disney Family Museum continues its celebration of the 70th anniversary of Disneyland with the debut of Happiest Place on Earth: The Disneyland Story, an original special exhibition curated by award-winning producer and Disney Legend Don Hahn with museum Director of Collections and Exhibitions Marina Villar Delgado.
 Inspired by the 2025 book, this treasure trove of Disney history will take guests behind the scenes of one of the most groundbreaking endeavors of the 20th century—the creation and opening of Disneyland in Anaheim, California.
-Happiest Place on Earth: The Disneyland Story will be on view beginning Friday, November 14 in the museum’s Lower Lobby and Theater Galleries till May.
+On display through September 13, 2026.

 Buy The Walt Disney Family Museum Tickets